Alice's Point of View

 The crowd around the girl and Riley were silent.
 It was amazing, I didn't know they could be so quiet!
 Mama Esme would be so proud of me.
 Maybe wheelchair girl and muscle boy would be my friend?
 I thought with a joyful grin.

 I shifted my gaze over to muscle boy just in time to see him flex his muscles, as if to be threatening.
 And let me tell you, I was sure glad I didn't miss that.

 Muscle boy doing that obviously felt like a threat to Riley.
 Riley stepped back a bit and clearly observed the threat.
 Riley glanced to the side in search of something- or someone- obviously in need of help.
 Whatever he was searching for, however, wasn't there.
 He grimaced and stepped back another step, watching the muscle man.

 "Leave..."
 Were the only words that escaped muscle boy's lips.

 "There are times I love your fighting reputation..."
 Wheelchair girl mused up to muscle boy.
-Muscle boy merely shrugged and glanced away, a soft smirk tugging onto his lips.
+Muscle boy merely shrugged and glanced away, a soft, proud smirk tugging onto his lips.

-I threw my hand up in the air and waved at wheelchair girl.
+I threw my hand up in the air and waved at wheelchair girl eagerly.

-Muscle boy bent over and unlocked wheelchair girl's chair.
-He placed his hands on the handles of the chair and began to push the chair in front of me.
+Muscle boy bent over slightly and wrapped his fingers around the wheelchair's handles.
+Slowly, he began to push the chair in front of me.

-I watched wheelchair girl with a smile.
-The wheelchair girl stuck her hand out to me with a grin.
-"It's nice to see a new face every once and a while, I'm Isabella." wheelchair gi- Isabella said.
+Though I knew that these two were friendly, I couldn't help but be intimidated.
+I pressed my back against my locker and watched as they came closer.
+The wheelchair girl stuck her hand out to me with a grin as muscle boy locked her chair in place.
+"It's nice to see a new face every once and a while, I'm Isabella."
+She said.